YumaWorks/yangpp/docs/source/yangpp/introduction.rst

     }

-In this example, a :ref:`class name binding` must be configured to map the 'Contact' class to the 'ContactTemplate' class.
+In this example, a :ref:`class name binding` must be configured to map the 'Contact' class to the 'contact-template' class.

 .. code-block:: yang